-Doorstop Baby: She and Annie were left on the doorstep of Pony's house.
+- Doorstop Baby: She and Annie were left on the doorstep of Pony's house.

-- Dude Magnet: Because of her heart of gold, Anthony, Terry, Archie, Stear, Alber and even Neal felt something more than friendship for Candy.
+- Dude Magnet: Because of her heart of gold, Anthony, Terry, Archie, Stear, Albert and even Neil felt something more than friendship for Candy.

 - Earn Your Happy Ending: And earned it, she did.